azl6/HTTPS/README.md

 Source for command below: https://stackoverflow.com/questions/10175812/how-to-generate-a-self-signed-ssl-certificate-using-openssl

+Consider using the `-nodes` flag to skip the password.
+If we don't use this flag, we will be prompted to provide a password, and will need to configure NGINX to use a password file in the future (also explained in this tutorial).

 (Change \<MYDOMAIN> for your domain, like **alexthedeveloper.com.br**.
 I'm still not sure if this is a required step.
 I think not.)

 ```bash